thepirat000/Audit.NET/src/Audit.WebApi/README.md

 ## How it works

 This library is implemented as an [action filter](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters?view=aspnetcore-2.1#action-filters) that intercepts the execution of action methods to generate a detailed audit trail.

+For Asp.NET Core, it is also implemented as a [Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-2.1) class that can be configured to log requests that does not reach the action filter (i.e. unsolved routes, parsing errors, etc).

 ## Usage

+### Action Filter

 The audit action filter can be enabled in two different ways:

 1. Decorating the controllers/actions to be audited with `AuditApiAttribute` attribute.
 2. Adding `AuditApiGlobalFilter` as a global action filter.
 This method allows to dynamically configure the audit settings.

-#### 1- AuditApiAttribute decoration
+#### 1- AuditApi Attribute decoration

 Decorate your controller with `AuditApiAttribute`: